 Below is an example of how a dictionary can be used to quickly look up the price of an item.

-As you can see from the above examples, using a dictionary makes it simple and fast to look up a value.
+As you can see from the above example, using a dictionary makes it simple and fast to look up a value.
 The examples above could also be accomplished with an array, but then we would need to iterate the entire array to find the appropriate value.

 Oftentimes, apps contain predefined, finite data sets that they use in their business logic.
 Take for example, the different states that an object can be in: